All You Need to Know About Garment Costing and Pricing

 What’s Included in Garment Costing?

-The manufacturing cost of a piece of clothing is influenced, but limited, by the following factors:
+The manufacturing cost of a piece of clothing is often influenced by the following factors:

 Let’s now look at each factor more closely.